ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Distributed Processing**: Computations on separate computers communicate to solve a large computation

+## Sets

+### Technical Question

+- How do I use the mathematical concepts of sets and Boolean logic to design Python programs that are easier to implement and understand?

+### Reading Assignments

+- Chapter 8 of *Programming and Mathematical Thinking*
+- Chapter 5 of *Doing Math with Python*
+- Check out the [course slides](/slides/discrete-structures/data-streams/) for a detailed investigation of these chapters!

+???+ note "Technical Concepts"

+    - **Set**: collection of objects or entities
+    - **Empty Set**: a set that does not contain any elements in it
+    - **Hashing**: using the value of an object to compute its location in a structure
+    - **Subset**: a set that does not contain some elements of another set
+    - **Finite Set**: set that does not have a fixed number of elements in it

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you